 US cryptographers had in fact broken the all-important Japanese naval code JN-25 long before the attack on Pearl Harbor.
 The decrypted intercepts of Japanese radio messages had combined with radio direction findings to enable the Administration to know not only when the attack would come but where the attacking Japanese fleet was located.
 The standard histories of World War II hold that the US had not cracked the Japanese codes except for the diplomatic "Purple" code before Pearl Harbor and that, in the weeks before the attack, US intelligence had "lost track" of the Japanese fleet.

 Official US naval records unearthed by Stinnert and by other researchers, however, show without question that from 17 to 25 November, the United States Navy intercepted and decoded numerous radio messages sent by Japan's Admiral Yamamoto to the task force of Japanese aircraft carriers preparing to attack Pearl Harbor.
-On 25 November 1941, Yamamoto sent a message that read: "... the task force, keeping its movements strictly secret and maintaining close guard against submarines and aircraft, shall advance into Hawaiian waters, and upon the very opening of hostilities shall attack the main force of the United States fleet in Hawaii and deal it a mortal blow ..."18 In turn, as Professor Gordon Prange describes it in his book At Dawn We Slept, the US Chief of Staff sent a coded message to Lieutenant-General Walter C Short, commander of the US Army's Hawaiian Department.
-The message warned of impending hostilities and ordered: "If hostilities cannot, repeat cannot, be avoided the United States desires that Japan commit the first overt act ...
-Measures should be carried so as not, repeat not, to alarm civil population or disclose intent."
-19

-When the attack on Pearl Harbor did come, it had the predictable effect of shocking the world and unifying American public opinion which had until then been sharply split between the isolationists, who resisted the prospect of being drawn into the war, and interventionists, who wanted to abandon neutrality.
+On 25 November 1941, Yamamoto sent a message that read: "... the task force, keeping its movements strictly secret and maintaining close guard against submarines and aircraft, shall advance into Hawaiian waters, and upon the very opening of hostilities shall attack the main force of the United States fleet in Hawaii and deal it a mortal blow ..."18 The US Chief of Staff then sent a coded message to Lieutenant-General Walter C Short, commander of the US Army's Hawaiian Department, warning of impending hostilities and ordering: "If hostilities cannot, repeat cannot, be avoided the United States desires that Japan commit the first overt act ...
+Measures should be carried so as not, repeat not, to alarm civil population or disclose intent."19 isolationists, who resisted the prospect of being drawn into the war, and interventionists, who wanted to abandon neutrality.
 The isolationists recalled that in 1933 Britain had defaulted on the repayment of \$4.7-billion in war debts to the US.
 This had been one of the obstacles to American financial reconstruction after the crash of Wall Street and the depression years that followed.
 Many disillusioned and recession-hit Americans supporting isolationism concluded that their country's participation in World War I had been a serious mistake.